yanoak/Myanmar-FB-Page-Scraper/README.md

 app_secret = ""
 ```

-[facebook_analyser.ipynb](facebook_analyser.ipynb) is used to make simple plots from the CSv files produced after scraping the pages.
+[facebook_analyser.ipynb](facebook_analyser.ipynb) is used to make simple plots from the CSV files produced after scraping the pages.
 The data folder contains scraped page data.